HuiHuiT/2016540646/README.md

-# for-course
+# 2016540646
-In order to complete the assignments for the course.
+2016540646
+My tutor is Guang,SUN.This is a python tutorial repository.Contribute to HuiHui,TONG.
-This project is to complete the task of big data management and analysis course
+This project is to complete the task of big data management and analysis course.